ToshioCP/Gtk4-tutorial/src/sec13.src.md

   - GError** error: If error happens, GError will be set.
 - 13,14: If no error happens, set the modified flag to be FALSE.
 This means that the buffer is not modified since it has been saved.
-- 15-22: If it fails to save the contents, an error message will be displayed.
+- 16-19: If it fails to save the contents, an error message will be displayed.
-- 17-18: Creates a message dialog.
-The parameters are:
+- 16: Creates an alert dialog.
+The parameters are printf-like format string followed by values to insert into the string.
+GtkAlertDialog is available since version 4.10.
+If your version is older than 4.10, use GtkMessageDialog instead.
+GtkMessageDialog is deprecated since version 4.10.
-  - GtkWindow* parent: transient parent window.
+- 17: Show the alert dialog.
+The parameters are the dialog and the transient parent window.
 This allows window managers to keep the dialog on top of the parent window, or center the dialog over the parent window.
-It is possible to give no parent window to the dialog.
+It is possible to give no parent window to the dialog by giving NULL as the argument.
 However, it is encouraged to give parents to dialogs.
-  - GtkDialogFlags flags: GTK\_DIALOG\_MODAL for modal dialog.
-A modal dialog is usually fine.
-  - GtkMessageType type: GTK\_MESSAGE\_ERROR for error message.
-Other options are GTK\_MESSAGE\_INFO, GTK\_MESSAGE\_WARNING and so on.
-  - GtkButtonsType buttons: GTK\_BUTTON\_OK is used most often.
-Other option is GTK\_BUTTON\_YES\_NO, GTK\_BUTTON\_CANCEL and so on.
-  - const gchar* message_format: gchar is the same as char.
-This format is the same as printf.
-Arguments for the message format follow.
-- 19: Connects the "response" signal  to `gtk_window_destroy`, so that the dialog disappears when the user clicks on the button.
-- 20: Shows the message dialog.
+- 18: Releases the dialog.
-- 21: Frees `err` with `g_error_free` function.
+- 19: Frees the GError struct pointed by `err` with `g_error_free` function.
-- 23: Frees `contents`.
+- 21: Frees `contents`.
-- 24: Returns to the caller.
+- 22: Returns the status to the caller.

-### saveas\_dialog\_response function
+### save\_dialog\_cb function

 @@@include
-tfetextview/tfetextview.c saveas_dialog_response
+tfetextview/tfetextview.c save_dialog_cb
 @@@

-- The function `saveas_dialog_response` is a signal handler for the "response" signal on GtkFileChooserDialog.
+- The function `save_dialog_cb` is a call back function that is given to the `gtk_file_dialog_save` function as an argument.
-This handler analyzes the response and determines whether to save the contents or not.
-- 7-25: If the response is `GTK_RESPONSE_ACCEPT`, the user has clicked on the `Save` button and the contents will be saved.
-- 8: Gets the GFile `file` from the GtkFileChooserDialog.
-- 9-10: If it doesn't point GFile, a warning message will be output to the log.
-This is not expected.
-- 11: Otherwise, it calls `save_file` to save the contents to the file.
-- 12-22: If `save_file` has successfully saved the contents, the following will be done.
-  - If `tv->file` is GFile and `file` is a different file, unref `tv->file`.
-  - If `tv->file` is GFile and  `file` points the same file as `tv->file`, nothing needs to do.
-Otherwise, `tv->file` is set to `file` and "change-file" signal is emitted.
-- 22, 24: Unref `file`.
+The `gtk_file_dialog_save` shows a file chooser dialog to the user.
+The user chooses or types a filename and clicks on the `Save` button or just clicks on the `Cancel` button.
+Then the call back function is called with the result.
+This is the general way in GIO to manage asynchronous operations.
+A pair of functions `g_data_input_stream_read_line_async` and `g_data_input_stream_read_line_finish` are one example.
+These functions are thread-safe.
+The arguments of `save_dialog_cb` are:
+  - GObject *source_object: The GObject instance that the operation was started with.
+It is actually the GtkFileDialog instance that is shown to the user.
+However, the call back function is defined as `AsyncReadyCallback`, which is a general call back function for an asynchronous operation.
+So the type is GObject and you need to cast it to GtkFileDialog later.
+  - GAsyncResult *res: The result of the asynchronous operation.
+It will be given to the `gtk_dialog_save_finish` function.
+  - gpointer data: A user data set in the `gtk_dialog_save` function.
+- 11: Calls `gtk_dialog_save_finish`.
+It is given the result `res` as an argument and returns a pointer to a GFile object the user has chosen.
+If the user has canceled or an error happens, it returns NULL, creates a GError object and sets `err` to point it.
+If `gtk_dialog_save_finish` returns a GFile, the function `save_file` is called.
-- 26: destroys the file chooser dialog.
+- 12-21: If the file is successfully saved, these lines are executed.
+See the comments, line 12-15, for the details.
+- 23-28: If an error happens, show the error message through the alert dialog.

 ### tfe\_text\_view\_save function